lonewolfwe/promptlymaster/MASTERPLAN.md

 ## 🌟 Mission Statement

 To make every AI interaction **structured, human-readable, and contextually intelligent** — closing the gap between creativity and clarity.

----

-Would you like me to create a **README version** from this (simplified, formatted for GitHub’s default layout) or keep it as a detailed internal `MASTERPLAN.md` blueprint?